(Dis)Proving Spectre Security with Speculation-Passing Style: Evaluation

-EasyCrypt~\cite{EasyCrypt} is a proof assistant that previous work has used as a CT verification tool~\cite{FinegrainedCT}.
-As it implements Relational Hoare logic---among other features---we use it to realize our first verification approach, presented in \cref{sec:application:non-interference}.
+\easycrypt{}~\cite{EasyCrypt} is a proof assistant that previous work has used as a CT verification tool~\cite{FinegrainedCT}.
+As it implements Relational Hoare logic---among other features---we use it to realize our first verification approach, presented in \cref{sec:application:noninterference}.

-\paragraph{Setup} We manually transform each variant of each evaluation case with the three transformations discussed in \cref{sec:application:non-interference}, i.e., SPS, leakage instrumentation, and assertion elimination.
-We also transform two examples of interest from the literature: a SelSLH-protected program that cannot be verified with an SCT type system (from~\cite{ShivakumarTyping2023}), and the MAC rotate function from MEE-CBC~\cite{FinegrainedCT}.
-EasyCrypt readily supports our target language---i.e., a while language with arrays and lists.
+\paragraph{Setup} We manually transform each variant of each evaluation case with the three transformations discussed in \cref{sec:application:noninterference}, i.e., SPS, leakage instrumentation, and assertion elimination.
+We also transform two examples of interest from the literature: a SelSLH-protected program that cannot be verified with an SCT type system (from~\cite{ShivakumarTyping2023}), and the MAC rotate function from MEE-CBC~\cite{FinegrainedCT}. \easycrypt{} readily supports our target language---i.e., a while language with arrays and lists.
 For each case (we take case one as an example), we prove a lemma of the form

-as discussed in \cref{sec:application:non-interference}.
+as discussed in \cref{sec:application:noninterference}.

 \paragraph{Results} We are able to verify all secure cases from the Kocher benchmark are SCT with average 10.28 lines of code.
 (See \path{kocher.ec} in the artifact.)
-In addition, we verified that two examples with SelSLH protection are SCT, which cannot be shown to be safe with type system.
-More specifically, we considered the initialization example from \cref{fig:init}, and the example (\cref{fig:case-v1-slh}) from~\cite{ShivakumarTyping2023} (See \path{initialization.ec} and \path{sel_slh_typing_v1.ec} in the artifact).
-Both examples can be verified with little effort; the proof script is only eight lines and is mainly composed of definition of relational loop invariant stating that the directive and observation remain equal for both programs, and that the loops are in lockstep.
+In addition, we verified that three examples with SelSLH protection are SCT, which cannot be shown to be safe with type system.
+More specifically, we considered the initialization example from \cref{fig:init}, the example (\cref{fig:case-v1-slh}) from~\cite{ShivakumarTyping2023}, and the Spectre v4 example from \cref{fig:v4} (See \path{initialization.ec}, \path{sel_slh_typing_v1.ec}, and \path{v4.ec} in the artifact).
+Verifying all three examples requires little effort: the proof script is only 12.6 lines in average.
+The reason for low proof effort is that, when the program is indeed SCT, two executions driven by the same directives are lockstep, which is naturally supported by \easycrypt{}.